QGIS-FME Form Connector Algorithm

 The plugin can be downloaded from the official repository, QGIS plugins or directly from QGIS plugin manager (QGIS manual).

-A zip file of the current release is also available in GitHub repository where the sourcecode is also available (the link will be updated soon) .
+A zip file of the current release is also available in GitHub repository where the sourcecode is also available here .

-QGIS-FME Form Connector has been developed using QGIS 3.34. and Workspaces created in FME 2024 and above
+QGIS-FME Form Connector Algorithm has been developed using QGIS 3.34 and tested in FME 2024 and above.

 Key Features: